 Biological patterns are related to these climate 'regime shifts.'
 For example, the alternating 20- to 30-year periods of cool and them warm periods in the Pacific track fluctuations in the alternating abundances of anchovies (cool periods) and sardines (warm periods).

 As evidence has mounted in recent decades for accelerated global warming, increased attention has been focused on the potential impacts of this change on marine organisms.
 In the northeastern Pacific, the increase in sea surface temperature has already been documented.

 Researchers predict that a monotonic gradual increase in ocean temperature will cause a northward shift in the ranges of at least some species.
 It is also possible that some fishes will move to deeper, cooler water.

 Of course, not all species will shift their ranges in response.
 If their rate of northward migration is too slow to keep pace with the changes, they will adapt, live under suboptimal conditions or perhaps go locally extinct.

 MonitoringFishery-independent monitoring is being conducted in the sanctuary in the rocky, pelagic and soft-bottom habitats.

 Benthic Community Characterization and Monitoring

-Underwater surveys of fishes, invertebrates and their habitats are conducted on and around Cordell Bank using direct observation and video-transect methods from an occupied research submersible (Delta).
-Transects are distributed over the bank to sample all bank habitats and associated biota.
+Underwater surveys of fishes, invertebrates and their habitats were conducted on and around Cordell Bank using direct observation and video-transect methods from an occupied research submersible (Delta).
+Transects were distributed over the bank to sample all bank habitats and associated biota.

-Initially, the data will provide the sanctuary with a species inventory of fishes and benthic invertebrates.
-Long-term data will be used to identify habitat affinities for species complexes, develop habitat suitability models and provide a foundation to evaluate change over time.
-Regular visits to fixed transects allow the detection of changes in the distribution, number and size of animals over time.
+The data provided sanctuary staff with a species inventory of fishes and benthic invertebrates.
+Long-term data may be used to identify habitat affinities for species complexes, develop habitat suitability models and provide a foundation to evaluate change over time.

 Rockfish Mid-Water Trawl Pre-Recruit Survey